DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 The component provides means for state storing and mutation.

-The plugin based component's state is an arrgeration of plugin states, which keep data [normalized](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) and immutable.
+The plugin based component's state is an aggregation of plugin states, which keep data [normalized](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) and immutable.
 The state can only be mutated through an action execution.

 ##### [Data Piping](https://en.wikipedia.org/wiki/Pipeline_(computing)){:target="_blank"}